-The Transplant Center teams at Mayo Clinic's campuses in Arizona, Florida and Minnesota share the same high standards and a commitment to individualized care.
+The Transplant Center teams at Mayo Clinic's campuses in Florida and Minnesota share the same high standards and a commitment to individualized care.
 They work together to evaluate and treat people who may need a lung transplant.
 So you could be evaluated at one location and undergo surgery at another, if it's in your best interest.

 - New techniques and technologies.
 Mayo Clinic is developing lung restoration capabilities.
 At a lung restoration center on Mayo Clinic's Florida campus, biotechnologists will perform perfusion procedures to make lungs acceptable for transplantation.
 This will increase the number of organs available to people waiting for a donor organ.
 Work at the lung restoration center will support and extend Mayo's regenerative medicine program.
 Construction of the center is expected to begin in 2017.

 Innovative research.
 Mayo Clinic scientists and doctors are committed to expanding and sharing knowledge that makes transplants safer and improves patients' lives.
 For example, Mayo Clinic researchers explore the use of stem cell therapy in patients whose immune system rejects a transplant lung.
 In the future, Mayo Clinic may use regenerative cell therapy to repair donor lungs, making even more lungs available to people on donor waiting lists.

 At Mayo Clinic, you may have access to ongoing clinical trials and new treatments.